Glass Shower Doors

 2. Poor Support

-Pivot doors only attach at top and bottom with no middle support.
+Pivot doors only attach at the top and bottom with no middle support.
 This makes them wobble and feel flimsy.
-The small plate holding the hinge moves over time and becomes hard to seal properly.
+The small plate holding the hinge moves over time and becomes difficult to seal properly.

 3. Better Solutions

 We install a fixed glass panel to the pivot point, then add standard hinges for a smaller door.
-This gives you better sealing at floor level with full-width seals and the same opening size.
+This provides you with better sealing at floor level with full-width seals and the same opening size.

 4. Our Recommendation